recoverysource/handbook/essentials/websites.rst

     Such as Google DNS at 8.8.8.8 (for IPv4) or 2001:4860:4860::8888 (for IPv6)

     Or Cloudflare at 1.1.1.1 (for IPv4) or 2606:4700:4700::1111 (for IPv6)
-3. Computers will use HTTP (or HTTPS) to contact the IP address that was returned
+3. Computers will contact the IP address that was returned
+4. HTTP uses port 80 to talk to the web server
-4. Web Servers at the other end of the connection will send back the website
+5. Web Servers at the other end of the connection will send back the website

 .. admonition:: Stop and Think

-   If (step 0) becomes a user opening an email client, how will steps 3 and 4 also change?
+   If (step 0) becomes a user opening an email client, how will steps 4 and 5 also change?

 .. _url: